Enalean/tuleap/doc/back-end/events.md

 In Core, all system events are managed by `SystemEventManager` (which is, bye the way a good example of Core listening on Core events\...).
-Let\'s have a look at how users are renamed.
+Let's have a look at how users are renamed.

 In site administration `usergroup.php` there is an event triggered when user name change: